shubham1091/Python_for_everybody/Access_Web/Chapter_Thirteen/reading.md

 - Description of the <span style="color:#f6fc2d">legal format</span> of an XML document
 - Expressed in terms of constraints on the structure and context of documents
 - Often used to specify a "<span style="color:#f6fc2d">contract</span>" between systems - "My system will<br>
-  only accept XML that conforms to this particular Schems."
+  only accept XML that conforms to this particular Schemas."
 - If a particular piece of XML meets the specification of the Schema - it <br>
-  is said to "<span style="color:#f6fc2d">validata</span>"
+  is said to "<span style="color:#f6fc2d">validate</span>"

 ```xml
 <!-- XML Document -->